1. DEBT RELIEF

 How can I file a complaint against a debt collector?

-If you think your rights have been violated under the FDCPA, you can contact the debt collector and ask it to stop, or you can sue it in court.
-You can also submit a complaint online with the Consumer Financial Protection Bureau, or contact your state’s attorney general.
+You can contact the debt collector and ask them to stop, or you can sue them.
+You can also submit a complaint with the Consumer Financial Protection Bureau, or contact your state’s attorney general.

 How can debt collectors contact you?